mx-psi/tfg/text/Others/03-conclusions.md

 What about other fields or division rings?
 Can a simpler description of quantum computation be found?

 Secondly, the study of relativized models of quantum and classical computation was not addressed in this document, yet it provides for a wide array of theoretical results that hint at the separation and incomparability of quantum classes.
-A recent celebrated result is the relativized separation of $\mathsf{BQP}$ and the polynomial hierarchy (@RazOracleSeparationBQP2018).
+A recent celebrated result is the relativized proof that $\mathsf{BQP} \not\subset \mathsf{PH}$, that might lead to the resolution of problems that are not even in the polynomial hierarchy (@RazOracleSeparationBQP2018).

-On the practical side, functional quantum programming languages could have stronger verification usage with the use of dependent types for reflecting the shape of inputs and outputs or linear types to model resource consumption and avoid the cloning of qubits.
+On the practical side, functional quantum programming languages could have stronger verification capacities with the use of dependent types for reflecting the shape of inputs and outputs or with linear types to model resource consumption and avoid the cloning of qubits.
-The development of Linear Haskell, a linear types implementation on Haskell, could put this ideas into action on Quipper (@BernardyLinearHaskellPractical2017).
+The development of Linear Haskell, a linear types implementation on Haskell, could put some of these ideas into action on Quipper (@BernardyLinearHaskellPractical2017).